 Since our inception, we have incurred significant losses on an aggregate basis.
+We have not yet commercialized any of our product candidates, which are in various phases of preclinical and clinical development, and we do not expect to generate revenue from sales of any products for several years, if at all.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our product candidates.
-Our net losses were \$112.7 million, \$37.1 million and \$53.5 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-As of December 31, 2022, we had an accumulated deficit of \$293.8 million.
+Our net losses were \$14.3 million, \$112.7 million and \$37.1 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+As of December 31, 2023, we had an accumulated deficit of \$308.1 million.
 These losses have resulted primarily from costs incurred in connection with research and development activities, patent investment, and general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.